QBDI/QBDI/docs/source/tutorial_BBVMEvent.rst

 Introduction
 ------------

-The :ref:`Instrument Callback <api_desc_InstCallback>` allows inserting callbacks on all or specific instruction.
+The :ref:`Instrument Callback <api_desc_InstCallback>` can insert callbacks on all or specific instructions.
-With a callback at each instruction, it's trivial to follow the execution pointer and obtain a trace of the execution.
+With a callback on every instruction, it's trivial to follow the execution pointer and obtain a trace of the execution.
-However, the performances are slow, as the execution should be stopped at each instruction from executing the callback.
+However, performances are bad because the execution is stopped on each instruction for the callback to be run.
-For some traces, a higher-level callback can have better performances.
+For some traces, a higher-level callback may have better performances.

 The :ref:`api_desc_VMCallback` is called when some conditions are reached during the execution.
 This tutorial introduces 3 `VMEvent`:

-- ``BASIC_BLOCK_NEW`` : this event is triggered when a new basic block has been instrumented and add to the cache.
+- ``BASIC_BLOCK_NEW`` is triggered when a new basic block has been instrumented and added to the cache.
 It can be used to create coverage of the execution.
-- ``BASIC_BLOCK_ENTRY``: this event is triggered before the execution of a basic block.
+- ``BASIC_BLOCK_ENTRY`` is triggered before the execution of a basic block.
-- ``BASIC_BLOCK_EXIT``: this event is triggered after the execution of a basic block.
+- ``BASIC_BLOCK_EXIT`` is triggered after the execution of a basic block.

 A basic block in QBDI
 ---------------------

-QBDI doesn't analyse the whole program before the run.
-Basic blocks are detected dynamically and may not match the basic block given by other tools.
+QBDI doesn't analyze the whole program before the run.
+Basic blocks are dynamically detected and so may not match basic blocks given by other tools.
-In QBDI, a basic block is a sequence of consecutive instructions that doesn't change the instruction pointer except the last one.
+In QBDI, a basic block is a sequence of consecutive instructions that do not modify the instruction pointer except for the last one.
-Any instruction that may change the instruction pointer (method call, jump, conditional jump, method return, ...) are always the last instruction of a basic block.
+Any instruction that may modify the instruction pointer (method call, jump, conditional jump, method return, ...) are always the last instruction of a basic block.

-QBDI detects the beginning of a basic block:
+For QBDI, is the beginning for a basic block:

-- when the instruction is the first to be executed in QBDI;
+- the very first instruction to be executed in QBDI;
-- after the end of the previous basic block;
+- the first instruction to be executed after the end of the previous basic block;
-- potentially if the user changes the callback during the execution (add a new callback, clear the cache, return ``BREAK_TO_VM``, ...)
+- the first instruction to be executed if the user modifies the execution flow (add a new callback, clear the cache, return ``BREAK_TO_VM``, ...)

-Due to the dynamic detection of the basic block, some basic block can overlap others.
+Due to the dynamic detection of the basic block, basic blocks may overlap each other.
-This behavior can be observed in this code:
+This behavior can be observed in the following code:

 .. code:: asm